-We are interested in discussing arrangements with potential new providers of the Black Start Capability service, and in line with our published Black Start Strategy and Procurement Methodology, we will seek to introduce competition to our procurement process wherever economic and efficient to do so.
+We are interested in discussing arrangements with potential new providers of the Black Start Capability service, and in line with our published Black Start Strategy and Procurement Methodology 2021-22 (soon to be replaced by the Assurance Framework that will outline ESO's restoration strategy for the future), we will seek to introduce competition to our procurement process wherever economic and efficient to do so.
 There is no requirement for any additional Fast Start Capability beyond the current provision from all existing providers.
 Requirement for System to Generator Operational Intertripping Schemes will be dependent upon future system development and new connections to the Transmission System.
-There is currently no additional requirement for the Maximum Generation service.
+There is currently no additional requirement for the Maximum Generation service, however this is an ongoing review